 - Action 3: Future Ready Headlines: Develop a shared vision of a Future Ready Learner success story.

-- Voting tabs or stickers (three to five per team member)
+- Voting tabs or stickers (3 to 5 per team member)

 - Sticky notes (15–25 per team member)